 In whatever way you enjoy.
 If you want to go to the gym, great!
 If not, that’s fine too!
 Go for a walk!
 Do some yoga!
 Play a game with your family (do people actually do this?
 I am so bad at sports I cannot imagine that actually being fun- but if its your thing, do it!)

 I always bring work out clothes with me when I travel, but I only work out if I’m in the mood.
 I am not going to go to bed early just so I can work out in the morning or miss out on sleep to work out.
 But, if there’s a free moment where I can squeeze in some movement- I go for it!
-I struggle a lot with digestion, especially when I travel and not eating my typical foods.
-I like to exercise or move daily because it helps tremendously with keeping me regular.
-When traveling I love at-home circuit workouts, walking my dog and doing yoga with my sister!
+When traveling I love to continue walking my dog daily and doing yoga if the opportunity presents itself!

 Tip #5: Enjoy yourself.